ComunidadAylas/PackSquash/CODE_OF_CONDUCT.md

 Collaboration reduces redundancy and improves the quality of our work.
 Internally and externally, we celebrate good collaboration.
 Wherever possible, we work closely with upstream projects and others in the free software community to coordinate our efforts.
 We prefer to work transparently and involve interested parties as early as possible.

+### Be quality-oriented

+Even though quality is a broad concept with many definitions and interpretations, in no way we should be satisfied with work that does not follow established best practices, is sketchy, or does not meet reasonable expectations around it.

+Quality work is what makes our project stand out as useful in a wide variety of contexts and trustworthy.
+When we are aware that some work is not of the best quality, we should improve on it.
+If we cannot do that right away, we must at least manage expectations and plan for its improvement.

 ### Value decisiveness, clarity and consensus

 Disagreements, social and technical, are normal, but we do not allow them to persist and fester leaving others uncertain of the agreed direction.